 History

-Written historical records don’t mention about the Žakýl Castle.
-Based on archaeological findings, we only know that it was founded in the second half of the 13th century.
-Together with several other castles in the Štiavnica Mountains (Zvolen, Empty Castle, Sitno), it created a network with visual connectivity. Žakýl probably protected the old route, known as Via Magna, which from Roman times ran from the south, through today’s Kremnica, Turec and Orava to Poland.
-In the late Middle Ages, it lost its meaning, but silver was still transported from Kremnica.
-We do not know the date of the castle’s creation or the reasons for its fall, and the only mention of it comes from 1560, when it was probably abandoned.
-It is assumed that it functioned to the 15th century.
+In the Middle Ages, documents did not produce any information about the Žakýl castle (Hungarian: Brezó), or it did not survive later centuries.
+Based on archaeological finds, it is only known that it was built in the second half of the 13th century.
+Together with several other castles in the Štiavnickie Mountains (Zvolen, Sklené Teplice) it formed a network with visual communication. Žakýl probably protected the old route, known as the Via Magna, which since Roman times ran from the south through Kremnica, Turec and Orava to Poland.
+In the late Middle Ages, the route lost its importance, but silver from Kremnica was still transported there.

 Architecture